sinahenning/DBS2-Exercise/README.md

 For each of the exercises, we already provide a package with empty classes as either `.java` (for Java) or `.kt` (for Kotlin) files.
 You can choose to implement either of them and our JUnit tests will pick the correct one to test, but please keep all your code which you write for your solution exactly in these packages.
-The project is also ready to start each exercise as a CLI application, if you want to test your implementations with your own input data.
 Finally, for easier submission, we included a build task, which packs your implementation files (and only these in the belonging packages) as `.zip` files, which you can upload in Moodle.

 ### Setup